fastjengine/fastjengine.github.io/wiki/tutorials/fastj-configuration.md

 }
 ```

+By running the above code, you should see a message logged that specifies that OpenGL rendering was enabled.

+### Engine Hardware Acceleration Defaults
+The default values for this is as follows:
+- `HWAccel.Default` -- this value keeps the OS defaults.

 :::info Wait, what happened to the window configuration?
 In short, I removed the irrelevant code from this example.
 In the long run it makes the examples longer than they need to be, while also making it harder to grasp exactly _what_ is needed in that specific example.